Marian-hub/StageMaddalena/backend/README.md

 ```javascript
 get('/getMeeting')
 ```
-If no Date query parameter given the route will get all the meetings With date query parameter the route will get the meeting with that Date<br/>
+If no Date query parameter given the route will get all the meetings<br/>
+With date query parameter the route will get the meeting with that Date<br/>
 ```javascript
 post('/createMeeting')